brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ## <a name="Subclass"></a>Best Classes and Subclasses for Archers

-Many characters can hold a bow, but there are few that really shine.
+Many characters can hold a bow, but few really shine.
 Picking the right class and subclass can go a long way to making an archer that's mechanically effective and satisfying to play.

 ### <a name="Subclass-Battlesmith"></a>Artificer - Battlesmith

 Artificers aren't necessarily known for their high damage output, but provide an interesting take on an archer.
 Their Repeating Shot infusion provides some of the benefits of the Crossbow Master feat, allowing you to make multiple attacks with a crossbow without spending an action to reload, and essentially turns any crossbow into a +1 crossbow.
 If you're not a small class, you can use a heavy crossbow.
-Battlesmiths also get a Steel Defender—basically, a little automoton that helps them in battle—that they can control with a bonus action, potentially giving them another layer of defense from the front line.
+Battlesmiths also get a Steel Defender—basically, a little automaton that helps them in battle—that they can control with a bonus action, potentially giving them another layer of defense from the front line.

 The most interesting thing about the Battlesmith, though, is that it's able to use Intelligence to calculate weapon attack rolls and damage, rather than Dexterity or Strength, so this is the only archer on this list for whom light armor is not the best choice.
 On top of all that, bear in mind that, as an Artificer, you're a half-caster and will get some useful spells as well.